Explainable AI: What is My Image Recognition Model Looking At?

 Zuzana, Ximilar

 Zuzana is a marketing specialist, biologist, and illustrator addicted to reading and hiking.
-In Ximilar, she takes care of web, content and communication, tries to keep the KPIs high and office temperature low.
-She likes science, kung fu movies and rain.
+At Ximilar, she takes care of web content and communication, strives to keep the KPIs high, and the office temperature low.
+She likes science, kung fu movies, and rain.

 Related Articles